medetshatayev/healthcare_ai_assistant_architecture/README.md

 ## Executive Summary

-This document outlines the technical solution for an AI-powered assistant that integrates with existing healthcare data modules to provide intelligent data analysis, visualization, and reporting capabilities through natural language interactions. **A fully functional demo is included to showcase the core concepts.**
+This document outlines the technical solution for an AI-powered assistant that integrates with existing healthcare data modules to provide intelligent data analysis, visualization, and reporting capabilities through natural language interactions. **A fully functional demo with LLM integration is included to showcase the core concepts.**

 ## 📁 Project Structure